lynarvi/PizzaData/README.md

 out though).
 The temperature of the pizza should be above 65 0C at the time of delivery.

 ## Packages Installed

+- dplyr
 **dplyr** is a grammar of data manipulation providing a consistent set of verbs that help you solve the most common data manipulation challenges.
 These are combined naturally with `group_by()` which allows you to perform any operation "by group".

     install.packages("dplyr")

+ The goal of **readr** is to provide a fast and friendly way to read rectangular data (like 'csv', 'tsv', and 'fwf').
+It is designed to flexibly parse many types of data found in the wild, while still cleanly failing when data unexpectedly changes

 After installing the **dplyr** package, you must call its library.